acowusu/ImperialCTF22/3-enumerator/README.md

 To identify what the pin was we looked at the the source of werkzeug - in particular the `__init__.py` file.

 We saw that the `cgroup`, MAC address and `boot_id` were used to generate the pin.

 Using the trick from earlier we were able to access files containing these values.

-next we copied the contents of __init__.py to a file called `fakeinit.py` and substituded the values for the cgroup, MAC address and boot_id, as well as some other values which we were able to make infomed guessed about - such as the username wich we guessed to be root.
+Next we copied the contents of __init__.py to a file called `fakeinit.py` and substituted the values for the `cgroup`, MAC address and `boot_id`, as well as some other values which we were able to make informed guessed about - such as the username which we guessed to be `root`.

 Executing this script gave us a pin: